digitalocean/terraform-provider-digitalocean/docs/resources/loadbalancer.md

 * `type` - (Required) An attribute indicating how and if requests from a client will be persistently served by the same backend Droplet.
 The possible values are `cookies` or `none`.
 If not specified, the default value is `none`.
 * `cookie_name` - (Optional) The name to be used for the cookie sent to the client.
 This attribute is required when using `cookies` for the sticky sessions type.
 * `cookie_ttl_seconds` - (Optional) The number of seconds until the cookie set by the Load Balancer expires.
 This attribute is required when using `cookies` for the sticky sessions type.
+* `project_id` - (Optional) The project id of the load balancer.
+This option if left blank will default to the user's default project

 `healthcheck` supports the following: